 At one level, he is, because he says a lot of factually true things about the nature of manhood and womanhood, for example.
 Children and discipline, for another example.
 But if you tried to say, “Where’s that going in terms of ultimate wisdom?”
 He hasn’t got that figured out yet.
 He says so.

-What is the danger of relativism and do you see it as a problem in the evangelical church today?
-(42:20)
+In your book, you talk about relativism, and the particular dangers that it poses.
+What is the danger of relativism, and do you see it as a problem in the evangelical church today?